uwspstar/FullStack/C#.NET/readme.md

 | scans the whole program and generates machine code in one go      | scan each statement one by one                                    |
 | takes time to analyze the program.
 But execution time is faster   | translation time is faster but overall execution time is slower.  |
 | generates intermediate code called object code                    | MO object code                                                    |

+- `loader` : is a program that loads the machine codes of a program into system memory.
+- `locator` : is a program that assigns specific memory addresses for each machine code of a program that is to be loaded into system memory.
+- `linker` : is a program that links smaller programs to form a single program.

+## Different Types of Applications

+- There are 2 types of applications:
+  - `Standalone Applications` : the Application which is always dependent on an operating system is called a Standalone Application.
+Exp.
+All programming languages are standalone applications.
+That is the Installation of the application is mandatory on the machine.
+  - `Web Applications`

+## Operating System extensions

+- Windows : .exe
+- MAC OS : .DMG
+- Linux : .RPM

+## Platform-Dependent and Platform-Independent Language

+- Using any `platform-dependent language`, we can develop only standalone applications. such as using C and C++ language, because these languages are platform-dependent languages.
+- Using `platform-independent languages` we can develop both standalone applications and web applications. such as Java, C#, PHP, etc.

+## Programming Methodologies

+- `Monolithic Programming` : The entire program code is present in a single block without any division of code into functions.
+- `Modular/ Procedural` : a particular set of code is present in the form of functions or modules that can be used wherever required.
+- `Object-Oriented` : In OOPs, the code is written in the form of classes that contains different data members and member functions, the data, and their associated functions are grouped together.
+The objects can also be created by using class type.

+## Pseudocode -> Algorithm -> Programs

+## Flowchart

 ### Extensions